 α is an intercept that captures the abnormal risk-adjusted return.
-MKT, HML, SMB, and MOM are, respectively, the Fama and French (2012) regional factors on market, value, size, and momentum, collected from Ken French's website.
-12 ε is an error term.
+MKT, HML, SMB, and MOM are, respectively, the Fama and French (2012) regional factors on market, value, size, and momentum, collected from Ken French's website.12 ε is an error term.
 Standard errors are corrected for heteroscedasticity and autocorrelation using Newey-West's (1987) estimator with four lags.
 As portfolio returns with a very small number of stocks can give noisy estimates, we run the country-level alpha regressions only for countries with at least 5 publicly-listed domestic BCs and 100 BC-month observations.
 Out of the 30 countries in our study, 21 satisfy the above criterion.

 Table 3 reports results for both equal-weighted and value-weighted portfolios in these 21 countries; for brevity, we do not report the coefficients on the risk factors.
 For equal-weighted portfolios, Denmark and Sweden have insignificantly negative alphas.
 The remaining 19 countries have positive alphas, which are significant at the 10% level or better for Australia, Brazil, Finland, India, Japan, and the US.
 In terms of economic significance, the US has the 16th highest alpha out of the 21 countries, suggesting that it is not an outlier.
 For value-weighted portfolios, Denmark and Germany have insignificantly negative alphas.
-The remaining 19 countries have positive alphas, which are significant at the 10% level or better for the same six countries as before and the UK.
+The remaining 19 countries have positive alphas, which are significantly negative alphas.